HxJi/Raspberry-Pi-Based-Smart-Home-System/README.md

 # Raspberry-Pi-Based-Smart-Home-System
-More information are available at this website: http://eelab.sjtu.edu.cn/kc/2017-06/D01/ It is a teamwork for our innovation class.
+It is a teamwork for our innovation class.
+We implemented a simple smart home system with temperature monitor, E-card access control, room light regulation and so on.
+More information are available at this website: http://eelab.sjtu.edu.cn/kc/2017-06/D01/.